It was a sad day for me, as it was for millions I suppose when Steve Jobs passed away.

 Well, I do admit that I bought a new Macbook Pro, but couldn’t bring myself to buy the model with the Touch Bar.
 Why?
 Well, I just couldn’t think of a use for it, to be honest, so I don’t need it.

-When Steve was alive, he somehow found ways to make stuff that I didn’t know I needed, but did.
+When Steve Jobs was alive, he somehow found ways to make stuff that I didn’t know I needed, but did.
 That was his genius.

 It’s a sad thing to say after being an Apple disciple for more than thirty years, but Apple has lost its gloss, shine, crunch, imagination and daring.
 It has also lost its ability to make and sell products that ‘just work‘.

 Many facets of Apple’s product range now, ‘just don’t bloody work‘.
 Such as my expensive new Macbook Pro that refuses to reconnect to the Internet when I wake it from sleep.
 My eight-year-old MacBook Air manages this simple task with ease.